wp-plugins/easy-testimonials/readme.txt

 8. This is the Testimonial List Widget.

 == Changelog ==

+= 1.31.1 =
+* Compatibility update for older versions of WP.
+Minor updates.

 = 1.31 =
 * New and Improved Testimonial List Widget, Testimonial Cycle Widget, Single Testimonial Widget, and Random Testimonial Widget